Frost Like Ashes

-Frost Like Ashes is a Christian black metal band that formed in Kansas City, Missouri in 2001.
-The band has released two EPs - Born to Pieces and Pure as the Blood Covered Snow - and a full-length album, Tophet, and their songs have appeared on three compilation albums.
+Frost Like Ashes is an American Christian black metal band that formed in Kansas City, Missouri in 2001.
+The band has released three EPs and a full-length album, Tophet, and their songs have appeared on three compilation albums.
 Previously signed to Psycho Acoustix Records and currently to Sullen Records, an imprint of Open Grave Records, their music combines elements of black metal, death metal and thrash metal with keyboards and virtuosic vocals notable for "switching between about 10 different extreme styles within a given song."
-Their lyrics have achieved attention for their harsh output, providing a Biblical point of view for the regular, cruel themes of black metal music.
+Their lyrics have achieved attention for their harsh output, providing a Christian point of view for the regular themes of black metal music.
 The band is also controversial for using the typical corpse paint style often associated with the black metal visuals.

 Their live act incorporates a reversal of stereotypical black-metal images—for example, spitting in and tearing up a Satanic Bible and smashing a goat-skull adorned pentagram with a sword.